How To Get Oktoberfest Table Reservations:

 The most confusing and frustrating things about Oktoberfest are figuring out if you need table reservations in the main tents and how to get them.
 We have put together a guide to help make things go smooth.

-Oktoberfest isn’t your small time county fair, they average 600,000 daily visitors, but only have beer tent space for 120,000 people at a time.
-Only around 80,000 of these seats are in the main tents and around 1/3rd of them are reserved by locals up to a year in advance.
-You really have to be prepared and have a plan if you want your Oktoberfest visit to be stress free.
+Oktoberfest in Munich isn’t your small time county fair, the huge festival known as The Wiesn averages 660,000 daily visitors, but there is only space in the beer tents for 120,000 people at a time.
+Of those seats, there are around 80,000 spots inside the 14 main tents and each day between 30-50% of the seats are reserved by locals up to a year in advance.
+This leaves everyone else battling for the limited unreserved seats which can be very hard to come by in the evenings each day or any time on the weekends.
+You really have to be prepared and have a plan if you want your Oktoberfest visit to be stress-free.

 Do I Need A Reservation At Oktoberfest?

-During busy times (Weekdays after 2pm & all day on the Weekends) you either a pre-paid table reservation or need to be in line early to grab a seat in one of the unreserved areas of the tents.
-There aren’t general Oktoberfest tickets for sale as each tent handles their own reservations.
+The short answer is no, you do not need tables reservations to get seats at Oktoberfest in Munich.
+During the busiest times (Weekdays after 2pm or all day on the Weekends) however, you either need a pre-paid table reservation or have to be in line early to grab a seat in one of the unreserved areas of the tents.
+There aren’t general Oktoberfest tickets for sale as the festival grounds and entrance into tents is free, but each individual tent handles their own reservations.
 Below we will cover how to get table reservations and what to do if you aren’t able to get one.

 Can’t get a seat?
 For the most part that means you can’t get a drink and once all the seats get taken you may not even get a chance to peak inside as they will often close the doors.
-The exception to the needing a seat to get a drink rule is the popular Hofbrau tent which keeps a standing room only area for a couple 100 visitors.
+The exception to the needing a seat to get a drink rule is the popular Hofbrau Tent which keeps a standing room only area (Stehbereich) for nearly 1,000 visitors.
 But even for those spots you still need to get in the doors.
 Below we will explain how to get a reservation and what your options are if you don’t get one in time (Getting In WITHOUT A Reservation).

 Beer Tent Hours & Reservation Times: